JanAbraham/binance-reporting/docs/overview.rst

 ~~~~~~~~~~~~~
 - The script is controlled by a yaml config file.
 You can download a `Template of a config file <https://github.com/JanAbraham/binance-reporting/blob/main/configs/config_template.yaml>`_
 - Detailed information about how to use the configuration file is in the template and in this `chapter <https://binance-reporting.readthedocs.io/en/latest/config.html>`_.
-- The config file need to be in the same folder from where you start the python script.
+- The config file needs to be in the same folder from where you start the python script.

 Starting Data Download
 ~~~~~~~~~~~~~~~~~~~~~~